When is Luther back on TV?

 In the UK, the fifth series of the BBC drama aired Tuesday 1-Friday 4 January 2019 on BBC1.

-The series kicks off on Sunday 3 February at 8:30pm on international channel BBC First.
+The series kicked off on Sunday 3 February on international channel BBC First.

 After a teaser trailer for series five, which shows the troubled detective breathing heavily and limping through a darkened corridor with the words “This.
 Will.
 Hurt.”, the BBC has released a new trailer featuring a terrifying encounter that will put you off taking the night bus forever.

 Elba will return as “near-genius murder detective” Luther, the maverick cop whose passion always seems to set him on a collision course with dangerous violence.

 The actor also hinted to RadioTimes.com that Ruth Wilson’s enigmatic killer Alice could return, last seen in the series three finale four years ago.
 “There’s no point trying to make something unfamiliar,” he said.
 Her reappearance has now been confirmed – as the official trailer reveals a VERY brief glimpse of Alice’s bloodied face.

 Wunmi Mosaku joins the cast as new recruit DS Catherine Halliday – which means the return of previous sidekick DS Emma Lane (played by Rose Leslie) seems unlikely.